-My over all impression: The process of finding and defining our own unique voice seems elusive, and perhaps, difficult to describe in concrete terms such as, “do A then B then C then ta-da you’ve found your voice.”
+My over all impression: The process of finding and defining our own unique voice seems elusive, and perhaps, difficult to describe.
+Formulas such as, “do A then B then C then ta-da you’ve found your voice” don’t work.

 Shawn’s workshop focused on defining our unique and original voice as writers and poets but, I can easily imagine his advice applying to other art forms such as music, painting, and photography.

 Shawn defined “style” as being the craftsmanship of writing, the learned rules, techniques, etc. You can write in a certain way in order to emulate someone’s else’s writing.
 That’s style.

 But, voice.
 It’s a different animal.

 According to Shawn, voice is, “the inside thing, that is mysterious, that drives our writing.“

 You can watch Youtube videos of him reading his poetry on his website.
 Hearing him talk about “voice” in person and listening to him read his poetry, I can sense his unique “voice,” but I cannot describe it adequately.
 I don’t mean his literal voice.

 I mean his unique literary voice, the part of him that can come only from him.
 It’s deeply contemplative, questioning, humble, but sure that he’s on to something.
 There’s a slow deliberate pace that allows for space to contemplate each line, each thought, no rush.
 There is a whole lot more there but, I am no expert.
 I just know his “voice” got my attention.

 Shawn described our voice as being the art part in our writing, the part that is original and unique to each of us.